artcogsys/decorbp/README.md

 This repository implements the updated decorrelation approach

-## Improvements
+## TO DO

-- only update lower triangular part
+- update experiments
-- separate on and off-diagonal parts
-- add validation loss
-- ...
+- make this into examples notebooks
+- use experiments for large scale